-Reservations are encouraged to ensure you have a wonderful Antoine’s dining experience.
-Walk-ins are welcome subject to table availability.
+Reservations are recommended to ensure you have a wonderful Antoine’s dining experience.
+Walk-ins are welcome but subject to table availability.
+Reservations are limited on Opentable.
+Please call us if you are unable to book online!

 It is Antoine’s Restaurant’s policy to provide only one guest check for any table or party.
-We are happy to accept multiple forms of payment for any individual guest check.
+We are happy to accept no more than 4 forms of payment for any individual guest check.
 However, we will not issue separate or individually itemized checks.

 ESTABLISHED IN 1840, ANTOINE’S IS THE COUNTRY’S OLDEST FAMILY-RUN RESTAURANT.